Miyunn/dotfiles/readme.md

 ## Disclaimer

 The primary focus of this repository is to store my dotfiles.
 I do not prioritize distributing my dotfiles.
 As a result, I do not thoroughly test the installation scripts and do not test the dotfiles on other distributions or desktop environments.
-They should work but might require some modification sometimes.
+They should work but might require some modifications.

 ## Installation